 - Trust your team.
 If you are worried about them watching Netflix instead of working…you’ve got a much bigger problem to deal with, and it has nothing to do with remote work.

-- Re-design your process for a remote team.
+- Re-design your process for remote work.
 What has worked well for co-located teams likely won’t translate 100% in a remote environment.

 - Take the initiative to learn more about remote work.
 Talk to other remote teams, read articles, or enroll in a remote manager course.

-- If you are a middle manager, you might not have any authority to set the company’s remote policy, but it’s your responsibility to represent your team and influence the decision-makers.
+- If you are a middle manager, you might not have any authority to set the company’s remote policy, but it’s your responsibility to represent your team in front of decision makers.